-To register your premises to serve or sell food or drink whether or not the premises operate commercially, please visit the:
+To register your premises to serve or sell food or drink whether or not the premises operate commercially, see our food business registration page.

 How the EU food regulation affects you depends on the size and type of your business.
 The three basic EU food hygiene regulations are:

-For information about the other legal requirements and regulations please see:
+For information about the other legal requirements and regulations visit the Food Standards Agency.